Pavan-1997/Azure_Basics/Iaas_Paas_Saas.md

- IaaS vs PaaS vs SaaS models in Azure
+ IaaS vs PaaS vs SaaS models in

 ## Infrastructure as a Service (IaaS)